List of Healthy Fat Foods

 Omega 6 fatty acids have been demonized in our culture.
 But it's all about QUALITY!
 If you stick to the good quality sources listed here you will avoid those issues.
 See below under "Bad Fat Sources" about the bad omega 6 sources for more info on this.

-Portion of fresh salmon fillet with aromatic herbs, spices and vegetables
+portion of fresh salmon fillet with aromatic herbs, spices and vegetables

 Omega 3